Strasza377/Strasza377.github.io/README.md

 <a href="https://www.youtube.com/watch?v=XLLF2K6XPu4">Gameplay Walkthrough</a>

-This game was unfortunately sunset and is no longer available on the Google or Apple App Stores.
+This game was sunset and is no longer available on the Google or Apple App Stores.

 ### Description and Contributions

 Disney's Enchanted Tales was a narrative-driven builder game that told the stories of various Disney properties.
+The game was built for iOS and Android mobile devices using Unity and C# with a Java backend.
 This was my first time working with Unity and therefore my first released Unity game.
 I was early into my career during this project and did my best to get a wide variety of experiences with the game development process.
 I worked on anything from gameplay, UI, and native plugins and worked on this game from early prototyping all the way up to release and live-ops support.

 <details>
 <summary>Click to read more...</summary>